raguay/ModalFileManager-NWjs/README.md

 - Watches for changes in the current directory and updates accordingly.
 - Changing directories in the Directory Bar (normal mode `q`) shows a list of matching entries from history and then below the current directory.
 - File editor is configurable by the `~/.myeditorchoice` file (see `Editing Files` below)
-- Integrated with ScriptPad
+- Integrated with ScriptPad - another project of mine coming soon!
 - Quick Search - a input to type text so that any entry at that level is removed that doesn't have that text in it.
 Just refresh the pane to get back to normal.
 I think of it as a quick filter more than a quic search.
+- Toggle System files/folders visibility

 ## Installation

+These directions currently work for the macOS.
+I haven't tested for finished the Linux or Windows installation.

 I have a run script made with [Mask](https://github.com/jakedeichert/mask) and [Node.js](https://nodejs.org/en/).
 You have to put a copy of [NW.js](https://nwjs.io/) in the 'misc' directory as `nwjs.app`.
 Or, you can change the script.
-I'm assuming you aren't changing the scirpt in the following.
+I'm assuming you aren't changing the script in the following.

 So, download the repository, create the `misc` directory, put nwjs.app in the `misc` directory.
-On the command line, run the following commands to accomplish these things:
+On the command line, run the following commands to compile and run the program:

 ```sh
 git clone https://github.com/raguay/ModalFileManager.git